Skip to main content

 • House Inspections: Includes interior and exterior plumbing inspections to help property owners eliminate illegal or improper stormwater connections like sump pumps, roof drains and more.

-• Lateral Rehabilitation: Also available to agreeing homeowners, is a Lateral Replacement Program to replace older private deficient laterals (typically clay tile) that is dependent on development in the specific ECSD.
-Click the link for more information.
+• Lateral Rehabilitation: Also available to agreeing homeowners, is a Lateral Replacement Program where developers replace older private deficient laterals (typically clay tile).
+Click the link for general information.
+Note this program is dependent on development in the specific ECSDs and presently the waiting lists are lengthy.
+Therefore, as of April 2024 new candidates are not presently being accepted.
 Outside of the aforementioned replacement program, some assistance for lateral repairs may be eligible through the County’s CDBG program depending on your income and eligibility.

 Once I&I sources are identified, several repair and rehabilitation methods are used, including replacement, spot repair, and manhole repair.
 Trenchless Technologies are also being used, including PipePatch and Cured-In-Place Pipe (CIPP) Lining to help the DSM rehabilitate the sewer infrastructure.